samgh/princetonroaring20.com/auditions.markdown

 how long you hold the note for - we're mostly just interested in hearing dynamic contrast.

 Next comes pitch matching.
-Torin will play a few sets of 3 or 4 notes on the piano and have you sing them back to the group.
+Ben will play a few sets of 3 or 4 notes on the piano and have you sing them back to the group.
 Try to sing them as accurately as you can - if you need to hear the notes played multiple times, that's completely fine.